appvia/KubernetesHelloWorld/README.md

   ```

 * On a Mac, it should be easy if you use the `brew` package manager, just run `brew install kubectl`.
 Further instructions for MacOs are available here in [Kubernetes MacOs kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos)
-* On Windows, of course are also available on the [Kubernetes kubectl installation instructions page](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows)
+* On Windows, of course instructions are also available on the [Kubernetes kubectl installation instructions page](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows)
- *TODO*  _Does it come with the windows docker installer?_

 #### KIND